CSCfi/csc-user-guide/docs/cloud/rahti4/tutorials/custom-domain.md

 route object level.
 They are controlled with the keywords `spec.host` and `spec.tls`.

-The public DNS CNAME record of the custom domain name should point to `rahtiapp.fi`, and the custom DNS name is placed in the `spec.host` entry of the route object:
+The public DNS CNAME record of the custom domain name should point to `router.2.rahtiapp.fi`, and the custom DNS name is placed in the `spec.host` entry of the route object:

 *`route-with-dns.yaml`*: